 Human-Robot Interaction — An Introduction

 This is the virtual home of the Human-Robot Interaction – An Introduction textbook by Christoph Bartneck, Tony Belpaeme, Friederike Eyssel, Takayuki Kanda, Merel Keijsers, Selma Šabanović.
-It is being published by Cambridge University Press.
+It is being published by Cambridge University Press and the 2nd Edition is now available.
 You can order the printed book on Amazon.com.
 The Kindle Edition is available as well.
 The book is available for free as PDF files below.

 Summary

-• Minimal prerequisites and modular presentation enables courses to be tailored to fit students with different backgrounds
+• Minimal prerequisites and modular presentation enable courses to be tailored to fit students with different backgrounds

-• Discussion questions and relevant literature at the end of the chapter contribute to deeper conversations in and outside the classroom
+• Exercises, discussion questions, and relevant literature contribute to deeper learning in and outside the classroom

-• Over 90 color illustrations showcase the history and most recent developments in Human–Robot Interaction
+• Many color illustrations showcase the history and most recent developments in human–robot interaction

 Please cite this book as: